yxsysu/CDL/README.md

 # CDL
-Code for our paper: Consistent Discrepancy Learning for Intra-camera Supervised Perosn Re-Identification
+Official PyTorch implementation of CDL: Consistent Discrepancy Learning for Intra-camera Supervised Perosn Re-Identification.

+Code will be released soon.